SHAR NEXT-LEVEL TRAIL MIX

 The next two hikes were week long backpacks.
 I packed two bags for each hike.
 The plan was to eat two bags over two days eating a half each day.
 This worked out well when I hiked alone on the Long Trail.
 On the Monadnock-Sunapee hike my kids accompanied me.
 They saw the bag and remembered how much they liked it.
 There was some negotiation, bargaining and then sharing.

 I find the Next-Level Trail Mix to be a great trail food.
 I am always more than happy for snack time when Next-Level is on the menu.
 The balance of ingredients provides lasting satisfying energy that last to meal time.
 I also like that the bag is resealable.
 It makes eating the mix in portions easier, with no risk of spills in my pack.
 I didn't use the carabiner to hang the trail mix bag.
 I did however bring it as a back up for hanging my food bag at night.

 The Shar Snacks Next-Level Trail Mix is exceptionally good.
 The ratio of ingredients is spot on for my palette while satisfying my appetite.
 I really appreciate the environmentally, socially sourced organic ingredients that Shar supports.
 I would love to support them in return unfortunately at the current price I would only buy this mix if I could find it at a reduced rated.
 I will make do with my second rate in taste trail mix until then.

 This report was created with the BackpackGearTest.org Report Writer Version 1.5

 Copyright 2018.
 All rights reserved.

-This concludes my Initial Report.
-Please return in approximately four months for my Field Report.
-I would like to send my appreciation to Shar Snacks and BackpackGearTest.org for the opportunity to participate in this test series.
+This concludes my Long-Term Report.
+I would like to send my gratitude to Shar Snacks and BackpackGearTest.org for the opportunity to participate in this test series.

 Read more gear reviews by Michael Pearl